smartlegionlab/clipassman/README.md

 `pip install clipassman`

+`clipassman`

-> On some systems, when running the command `pip install clipassman` an error occurs, you can solve it like this `pip install clipassman --break-system-packages`
+On some systems, when running the command `pip install clipassman` an error occurs, you can solve it like this

+`pip install clipassman --break-system-packages`

 `clipassman`